ORNL/faro/README.md

 FaRO_Client_Face_Detection_Video_and_Images.ipynb

-The client can access the services using the faro command line interface.
+The client can access the services using the FaRO command line interface.
 The CLI includes the following functions/commands

-flist - List the faces in a gallery. detectExtract - Run face detection and template extraction. glist - List the galleries on the service. test - Process a probe and gallery directory and produce a distance matrix. extractOnly - Only run face extraction and attribute extraction. enroll - Extract faces and enroll faces in a gallery. search - Search images for faces in a gallery. detect - Only run face detection.

 ```
 #client environment has to be activated